rlingineni/Xamarin.Forms_Authentication/README.md

 # NOTE: This library is deprecated.
 Use [this](https://github.com/rlingineni/EasyFormsAuth) instead.

-Use this implementation instead (Easy Forms Auth)[https://github.com/rlingineni/EasyFormsAuth].
-There is also a nice tutorial here on how it works [https://www.codementor.io/ravitejalingineni/oauth-explained-with-xamarin-forms-q2zomkhda].
+Use this implementation instead [Easy Forms Auth](https://github.com/rlingineni/EasyFormsAut).
+There is also a nice tutorial here on how it [works](https://www.codementor.io/ravitejalingineni/oauth-explained-with-xamarin-forms-q2zomkhda).